 A company or sector which performs well one decade might face a downturn the next.
-Predicting the risk and likelihood of a future house price crash or boom is without certainty, but a short-term drop in house prices would not negatively impact on the arrangement.
+Predicting the risk and likelihood of a future house price crash or boom is without certainty, but a small short-term drop in house prices is unlikely to negatively impact on the performance of the Sanctuary Bond.
 Our properties maintain strong values due to their size, type, location, pricing and condition, but the value of property can go down as well as up.
 While we of course analyse past performance of our business and the sector generally, we can never fully rely on it.

 So why do people still invest despite knowing the risks?
 Interest rates!
 Investments historically deliver higher returns than cash over the long term.
 This is because investors expect a “risk premium” on their investment.
 In other words, if you put your money into something that you know could go down you, quite rightly, want a better return on that money than you would receive if you just put it in the bank.

 It is important to note that even less risky investments can’t promise cast-iron guarantees.
 Inflation can erode the value of your cash savings when they’re only earning small levels of interest in the bank.

 We believe a sensible approach to investing is to have a diversified portfolio, with an appropriate proportion of cash, equities, bonds, property, commodities and alternative asset classes for your goals and risk tolerance.
 It is generally accepted with investing that people should act with the long-term in mind.
 This will give your investments more time to ride out any shorter-term fluctuations in the markets.

 Equfund is a Community Benefit Society and, as such, there are certain requirements it has to meet and things it cannot do.
 This includes only acting for the benefit of the community, meaning it must only use investment generated through the Sanctuary Bond in this way.